godofredoninja/simply/README.md

   </style>
 ```
 2. Add the code `Settings -> Code Injection -> Blog Footer`
-> If you have the facebook button to save.
-It is no longer necessary to add the following code
+> If you have the Facebook button to save.
+It is no longer necessary to add the following code.

   ```html
     <div id="fb-root"></div>